Should I Hire An Electric Car In Lanzarote?

 Tias

-The one in Tias in Avenida Central was a 7KW hour charge point, so about twice as fast as a domestic socket.
+The one in Tias in Avenida Central was a 7KW hour charge point, so as fast as a domestic socket.
 We tried several times to plug in, and every time, the car told us there was a “Charging Error” and we just weren’t able to get it going.

 Monumento Campesino